splunkdevabhi/SplunkModularInputsPythonFramework/implementations/meraki/appServer/static/README.md

 ## Overview

-This is a Splunk modular input add-on for Cisco Meraki.
+This is a Splunk modular input add-on for Cisco Meraki that allows you to receive JSON probe events from the Meraki Presence Cloud.

 ## Dependencies